HC 's-Hertogenbosch

-Hockeyclub 's-Hertogenbosch, also known as Den Bosch, is a Dutch field hockey club based in 's-Hertogenbosch, North Brabant.
+Hockeyclub 's-Hertogenbosch, also known as Den Bosch, is a Dutch professional field hockey club based in 's-Hertogenbosch, North Brabant.
 It was founded on 14 July 1937.

 The first teams (men and women) both compete on the highest level of the Dutch field hockey league, the Hoofdklasse.
 HC 's-Hertogenbosch won the title in 1998 and 2001.
 The women's team reign since 1998, winning a record number of nineteen titles in 21 years since then.

+Stadium

+The club plays at a purpose built facility near the lake Oosterplas.